 Hawaii has two sides; the resort life and the local life.
 While I’m here, I live the local life.
 I stay with family in what could be called a rural community.
 It’s almost the equivalent of the small town I live in near Toronto, Canada.
 Except maybe a little rougher around the edges.

-We live as close to sustainable as possible.
+We live as sustainably as possible.
 We use rainwater, limit our electricity use, and eat simple, healthy meals with real whole foods.

 It’s heaven to me and the perfect place for a wellness break.